p-chan5/EasyPulse/HOW_TO_BUILD_THEM.md

 # HOW TO BUILD THEM 🏗️

+- Save time by taking the following sequence as an example:

+> hifi-min > hifi-max / hifi-min > all-min / hifi-max > all-max | indie-min > indie-max | analog

-To set decimal values (Hz) ​​open and edit the `.json` file or set them in the plugin GUI.
+- To set decimal values (Hz) ​​open and edit the `.json` file or set them in the plugin GUI.

 0. Reset each effect to its default values.